 7. Time Charges: Time charged to sick leave may not exceed the employee’s accruals, except for advanced sick leave.
 Sick leave is approved in no less than half-hour increments.

 a.
-An employee who has exhausted all of his/her sick leave is required to charge absences due to sickness to accrued annual leave and/or compensatory leave before taking LWOP.
+An employee who has exhausted all of their sick leave is required to charge absences due to sickness to accrued annual leave and/or compensatory leave before taking LWOP.
 Absences due to sickness are automatically charged to earned annual leave and/or compensatory leave after accrued sick leave has been exhausted.

 b.
-The college reserves the right to require at any time a Physician’s Statement verifying that the employee is physically able or unable to return to work, and any restrictions.
+The College reserves the right to require at any time a Physician’s Statement verifying that the employee is physically able or unable to return to work, and any restrictions.

 c.
 Any illness that occurs during an employee’s annual leave may be charged to sick leave.
 In this instance, a Physician’s Statement verifying the period of illness may be required.

 a.
 Unused earned sick leave, as of the date of termination, is reinstated for employees who are rehired as regular or term status within one year.